Krxtopher/github-style-stash/README.md

 ## Installation

-1. Download the pre-build Chrome estension `distribution/GoogleStyleStash.crx`.
+1. Download the pre-built Chrome estension `distribution/GoogleStyleStash.crx`.
 2. In Google Chrome, select **Window > Extensions** to open the Extensions tab.
 3. Drag the `GoogleStyleStash.crx` extension into the Extensions tab area.